whatever-company/eslint-config-elium/README.md

 ```
 {
-  "extends": "@whatever/elium"
+  "extends": "@eliumhq/elium"
 }
 ```

-*Note: We omitted the `eslint-config-` prefix since it is automatically assumed by ESLint.*
+_Note: We omitted the `eslint-config-` prefix since it is automatically assumed by ESLint._

 You can override settings from the shareable config by adding them directly into your `.eslintrc` file.